VuQuocAnhLe/MovieReview/README.md

 # MovieReview
-This is a group project of the Software Engineering course - lsu
+This is a group project of the Software Engineering course - ksu